- distance: 21 km

 Buzzing around our lunch spot were dragonflies feasting on bugs who had hoped to feast on us.
 We couldn’t help but think of SAR helicopters as we saw them go about their work – hovering and darting about.

 Lunch done it was on to Picto Site #3 on the SW tip of an island which the Chrismar map Missinaibi 1 identifies as Eagle Island.
-Thanks to a reader we had the location of an unrecorded site, so we made sure to paddle along the west side of the lake as it goes north toward the island.
+Thanks to a reader we had the location of an unrecorded site which we would pass along the way, so we made sure to stay on the west side of the lake as it goes north toward Eagle Island.

 The image below shows what we eventually paddled by – a panel of seven or eight images, a couple of which were hidden under the branches of the cedar.
 A moose, a couple of canoes, maybe a human figure with outstretched arms, and a few other difficult-to-interpret ochre marks – after our 45 minutes spent looking in vain for the Grave Bay pictographs, this was a lot more gratifying!